LibraryOfCongress/api.congress.gov/Documentation/DailyCongressionalRecordEndpoint.md

  `<issue>`

- Parent container for the daily congressional record issues.
+ Parent container for the daily Congressional Record issues.
 An `<issue>` element may include the following children:

    - `<issueNumber>`
-      - The daily congressional record's issue number.
+      - The daily Congressional Record's issue number.
    - `<volumeNumber>`
-      - The daily congressional record's volume number.
+      - The daily Congressional Record's volume number.
    - `<issueNumber>`
-      - The daily congressional record's issue number.
+      - The daily Congressional Record's issue number.
    - `<congress>`
-      - The congress associated with the daily congressional record issue.
+      - The Congress associated with the daily Congressional Record issue.
    - `<SessionNumber>`
       - The session number.
 Possible values are "1" and "2".
    - `<URL>`
-      - The URL to the entire issue of the daily congressional record.
+      - The URL to the entire issue of the daily Congressional Record.
     - `<UpdateDate>`
-       - The date that the daily congressional record was updated.
+       - The date that the daily Congressional Record was updated.

 `<fullIssue>`